TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 Actions
 -------

-Since TYPO3 10.1 the Notification API may bind actions to a notification that execute certain tasks when invoked.
+Since TYPO3 10.1 the notification API may bind actions to a notification that execute certain tasks when invoked.
 Each action item is an object containing the fields :js:`label` and :js:`action`:

 .. rst-class:: dl-parameters